 Many cereals contain gluten or wheat-based ingredients, but there are some that do not.
 Be on the lookout for the “gluten-free” label, but also realize that not all gluten-free cereals will advertise as such, so it is important to check the list of ingredients.
 Something to watch out for: cornflakes and puffed rice cereal may contain malt flavoring or extract, which contains gluten.

 Oats are often harvested and processed with the same equipment that is used for wheat, and are therefore easily contaminated.
 Research indicates that pure, uncontaminated oats consumed in moderation (up to ½ cup dry rolled oats daily) are tolerated by most people with celiac disease.
-Look for oats specifically labeled gluten-free in all products containing oats, including granolas and granola bars.
+Some people with celiac disease have an immune reaction to the avenin in oats, a protein similar to gluten, and should avoid all oats, even those labeled gluten-free.
+If you can tolerate oats, be sure they are specifically labeled gluten-free, including granolas and granola bars.

 Soups and Sauces